 Offers to prospective Sixth Form students are made on the basis of the outcome of an interview with the Headmistress, the Head’s report from the student’s existing school and predicted GCSE grades.
 Students wishing to be considered for a scholarship sit entrance papers in the November preceding the September of entry.

-Key dates for Year 12 Entry in September 2020
+Key Dates for Year 12 Scholarships and New Student Entry in September 2020

 - Closing date for scholarship applications, Monday 7 October 2019, by 5.00pm